Helping decision-makers make better decisions.

-In the absence of a global agreement to limit green house gases (GHGs), many countries are setting their own goals and taking action to mitigate emissions and adapt to climate change.
-While the sustainable transportation plans, policies, and technologies needed to avoid the climate change have been demonstrated at scale, only concerted international action, expert guidance, and financial support will disseminate them globally to thousands of cities worldwide.
+In the absence of a global agreement to limit greenhouse gases (GHGs), many countries and individual cities are setting their own goals and taking action to mitigate emissions and adapt to climate change.
+While the sustainable transportation plans, policies and technologies needed to mitigate climate change have been demonstrated at scale, only concerted international action, expert guidance and financial support will disseminate them to thousands of cities worldwide.

-ITDP works on three tracks to ensure that global institutions enable and favor socially, economically, and environmentally sustainable transportation:
+ITDP works on three tracks to support, develop, and expand sustainable transportation policies: